accessiblepixel/oneclickaccessibility2-fork/README.md

 ---

 ### Changelog
+2.2.3 - 2025-09-20
+* Improved: Control maximum zoom levels on site, thanks to [#103](https://github.com/elementor/one-click-accessibility/pull/103) by @vishal-neochrome
+* New: Added new Visual Handicap SVG graphic option, thanks to [#92](https://github.com/elementor/one-click-accessibility/pull/92) and [#94](https://github.com/elementor/one-click-accessibility/pull/94) - with a bit of fixup - thanks @T-I-G-I
+* Improved: Improved support for HTML5 and fixing some issues with validation, thanks to [#55](https://github.com/elementor/one-click-accessibility/pull/55) and [#56](https://github.com/elementor/one-click-accessibility/pull/56) thanks @julego

 2.2.2 - 2025-09-20
 * Fix: Grayscale mode is now working correctly, thanks to ivcreative leaving a pull request [#39](https://github.com/elementor/one-click-accessibility/pull/63) thank you for the fixes and thank you to @rainbowforgedev for getting me to check old pull requests that got closed as "deprecated" on Elementor's repo =D